a20351766/udo.1.4.0/docs/source/blockchain.rst

 rights that encourage open development and the adoption of key standards over time.

-Hyperledger Fabric is one of the blockchain projects within Hyperledger.
+Hyperledger UDO is one of the blockchain projects within Hyperledger.
 Like other blockchain technologies, it has a ledger, uses smart contracts, and is a system by which participants manage their transactions.

-Where Hyperledger Fabric breaks from some other blockchain systems is that it is **private** and **permissioned**.
-Rather than an open permissionless system that allows unknown identities to participate in the network (requiring protocols like "proof of work" to validate transactions and secure the network), the members of a Hyperledger Fabric network enroll through a trusted **Membership Service Provider (MSP)**.
+Where Hyperledger UDO breaks from some other blockchain systems is that it is **private** and **permissioned**.
+Rather than an open permissionless system that allows unknown identities to participate in the network (requiring protocols like "proof of work" to validate transactions and secure the network), the members of a Hyperledger UDO network enroll through a trusted **Membership Service Provider (MSP)**.

-Hyperledger Fabric also offers several pluggable options.
+Hyperledger UDO also offers several pluggable options.
 Ledger data can be stored in multiple formats, consensus mechanisms can be swapped in and out, and different MSPs are supported.

-Hyperledger Fabric also offers the ability to create **channels**, allowing a group of participants to create a separate ledger of transactions.
+Hyperledger UDO also offers the ability to create **channels**, allowing a group of participants to create a separate ledger of transactions.
 This is an especially important option for networks where some participants might be competitors and not want every transaction they make --- a special price they're offering to some participants